Skip to main content

 As an employee at EECS you get the internal newsletter pEECS every second week.
 Packed with the most relevant news directly in your inbox.

 New employees are automatically added.
-E-mail the Communication unit for news tips and questions.
+E-mail the communication support for news tips and questions.